Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Energy Reconstruction

 \subsubsection{Q2 and Q3}

-The crux of the reason why Q2 fails to reconstruct $E_\text{avail}$ well at high $E_\nu$ (and thus has a worsening resolution beyond $E_\nu=300$ MeV) but Q3 doesn't is the fact that proton tracks in sub-GeV $\nu_e$ events have a large variation in their $R_\text{cal, charge}$ values.
-Despite the fact that almost all proton tracks consistently deposit essentially 100\% of their available energy into the LAr, proton tracks of different initial kinetic energies have significantly different fractions of their deposited energy in charge ($Q$) as opposed to light ($L$) due to differing amounts of recombination (Fig.~\ref{fig:proton dE/dx} and Fig.~\ref{fig:charge-responses}).
-The average $R_c$ of a proton track increases from close to 0 (all deposition in light) at kinetic energies near 0 MeV to approaching around 0.55 at the highest achieved kinetic energies, with the relationship becoming increasingly steep at lower kinetic energies.
+The crux of the reason why Q2 fails to reconstruct $E_\text{avail}$ well at high $E_\nu$ (and thus has a worsening resolution beyond $E_\nu=300$ MeV) but Q3 does not is the fact that proton tracks in sub-GeV $\nu_e$ events have a large variation in their $R_\text{cal, charge}$ values.
+Despite the fact that almost all proton tracks consistently deposit essentially 100\% of their available energy into the LAr, proton tracks of different initial kinetic energies have significantly different fractions of their deposited energy in charge ($Q$) as opposed to light ($L$) due to differing amounts of recombination (\cref{fig:proton dE/dx,fig:charge-responses}).
+The average $R_c$ of a proton track increases from close to 0 (all deposit energy goes into light) at kinetic energies near 0 MeV to approaching around 0.55 at the highest achieved kinetic energies, with the relationship becoming increasingly steep at lower kinetic energies.

 At higher $E_\nu$, each primary proton created in an event has a wider range of permissible available energies to start with -- from 0 to a little less than $E_\nu$ -- and so each primary proton has a wider range of possible $R_\text{cal, charge}$ values.
-This makes scaling the hadronic-component $Q$ values obtained across many events by any single factor increasingly ineffective as $E_\nu$ increases.
+This makes scaling the hadronic-component $Q_{75}$ values obtained across many events by any single factor increasingly ineffective as $E_\nu$ increases.

-Q3 does not have this issue, because if proton tracks can be identified and their dE/dx measured, we can exactly account for the amount of recombination that occurs for each proton track to reliably reconstruct the total $E_\text{dep}$ of a proton track -- and consequently also its $E_\text{avail}$, since protons deposit almost 100\% of their energy.
-We can put this reasoning to the test by attempting a modified Q3 reconstruction method where we assume we are unable to separate tracks associated with primary protons, and instead, we include the energy-deposited-in-charge ($Q$) of all primary protons and descendants in with the $Q_h^\text{dots}$ term to be scaled up by a single factor.
-As seen in Fig \ref{fig:modified Q3}, this modification to Q3 performs essentially identically to Q2.
+Q3 does not have this issue, because if proton tracks can be identified and their dE/dx measured, we can exactly account for the amount of recombination that occurs for each proton track to reliably reconstruct its total $E_\text{dep}$ -- and consequently also its $E_\text{avail}$, since protons deposit almost 100\% of their energy.
+We can test this reasoning with a modified Q3 reconstruction method in which we assume we are unable to separate out tracks associated with primary protons; instead, we include the charge-deposited energy ($Q_{75}$) of all primary protons and their descendants in the $Q_{75,h}^\text{dots}$ term, to be scaled up by a single factor.
+As seen in \cref{fig:modified Q3}, this modification to Q3 performs essentially identically to Q2, with degraded resolution at higher $E_\nu$.